cortexproject/cortex/docs/guides/zone-replication.md

 The `-distributor.shard-by-all-labels` setting has an impact on read availability.
 When enabled, a metric is sharded across all ingesters and querier needs to fetch series from all ingesters while, when disabled, a metric is sharded only across `<replication factor>` ingesters.

 In the event of a large outage impacting ingesters in more than 1 zone, when `-distributor.shard-by-all-labels=true` all queries will fail, while when disabled some queries may still succeed if the ingesters holding the required metric are not impacted by the outage.
-Note that disabling this flag may have other down-sides, such as a less balanced load among the ingesters.
+To learn more about this flag, please refer to [distributor arguments](../configuration/arguments.md#distributor).

 ## Store-gateways: blocks replication